VedantCodes30/next-app/README.md

 # next-app

-next js demo app
+A Dashboard app that fetches data from Neon Postgres API.

-# Made using offical documentation on vercel
+# Made using documentation available on vercel